Multi-resolution Localized Orthogonal Decomposition for Helmholtz problems: Block-diagonal multi-resolution decomposition

-using again that $H_1\kappa \leq c$. \end{proof} \end{lemma} \begin{remark} The well-posedness of \eqref{eq:defcorr} can be concluded using the Lax--Milgram lemma using the coercivity of $a$ on $\W_1\times\W_1$ shown in Lemma \ref{lemma:coercivity} and the continuity of $a$ \eqref{eq:conta}.
+using again the same assumption.} \end{proof} \end{lemma} \begin{remark}[Well-posedness of correctors] The well-posedness of \eqref{eq:defcorr} can be concluded using the Lax--Milgram lemma using the coercivity of $a$ on $\W_1\times\W_1$ shown in Lemma \ref{lemma:coercivity} and the continuity of $a$ \eqref{eq:conta}.
 In general, it holds that the complementary projection and the projection itself have the same operator norms (c.f. \cite{Szyld2006}).
 Thus, we get boundedness of $\C_\l$, $\C_\l^*$, $1-\C_\l$, and $1-\C_\l^*$ all with the same constants. \end{remark}